Miscellaneous Gallery - Friends et al

 Marah (who is in an only-wears-pink phase).
 November 2007.

-- Brewers Horse: When
+- Brewers Horse: No, not Breyer,

 Action Figure: Yep, me.
 I made an action figure of